 But this is just the beginning for these four, whose story — which became a key inspiration to the DREAMers movement — will go on to include first-generation college graduations, deportation, bean-picking in Mexico, and service in Afghanistan.

 Joshua Davis's Spare Parts is a story about overcoming insurmountable odds and four young men who proved they were among the most patriotic and talented Americans in this country—even as the country tried to kick them out.

 (Information courtesy of Macmillan)

-The Common Reading Program at Providence College was established in 2010 with the goal of extending student perspectives beyond the typical PC educational and cultural experience.
-Using a common text that is read by all incoming freshman and transfer students, the Common Reading Program connects the campus community by encouraging intellectual exchange on a specific theme.
+The Common Reading Program (CRP) at PC was established with the goal of extending student perspectives beyond the typical PC educational and cultural experience.
+Using a common text that is read by all incoming freshman and transfer students, the CRP connects the campus community by encouraging intellectual exchange on a specific theme.

 The Common Reading Program is expected: